Blackjack Charts for Basic Strategy and Perfect Play

 4 to 8 Decks Blackjack Chart - Dealer Stands on Soft 17

-The perfect Blackjack strategy charts on this page revolves around the game being played with between 4 to 8 decks, which is the most common format.
+The perfect Blackjack strategy charts on this page revolve around the game being played with between 4 to 8 decks, which is the most common format.

 In order to best make use of our charts, you should learn the terminology and player options by heart.